Blue-Labs/misty/README.md

   * if you've configured your LDAP server as needed, you should be able to run `ldapsearch -xLLL 'zone=3'` and get results matching the bottom of the included **misty.ldif**
-5. Install software using disto tools or python tools. test by attempting to run **crossbar start** in the app directory, and **python -u provider.py** on your pi.
+5. Install software using distribution tools or python tools. test by attempting to run **crossbar start** in the app directory, and **python -u provider.py** on your pi.
 Ensure you have all necessary python modules before continuing
 6. Stop crossbar and provider
-7. Set LDAP passwords for the apimanager and your user
+7. Set LDAP passwords for the `apimanager` and your user
 8. Start the WAMP router in the app directory, **crossbar start**, and leave it running
 9. Start the provider, **python -u provider.py** in the same directory as